devcybiko/gregsmithwiki/content/classnotes/ur-rich-data-pt-10-14-2019-u-c/gitlabpull.md

 ls -latr
 </pre>

-This will pull the latest files from GitLab and list them on the ter
+This will pull the latest files from GitLab and list them on the Terminal.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5MDY1Mzg4NzUsLTgwNTcwNzU0LC0yMD
+eyJoaXN0b3J5IjpbLTExNDYxMjcwNTIsLTgwNTcwNzU0LC0yMD
 M0ODI1MjIzXX0=
 -->